iOS-Goodies/iOS-Goodies/Issues/Week302.md

 Happy Thursday!
+Instead of trying to keep up with the latest Xcode and iOS releases, in this week's comment I'll focus on something different.
 It's October now, so it's time for [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
-Hacktoberfest is an event that encourages developers to work on open source projects.
-In a nuthsell, work on open source and get a limited edition Hacktobefest T-shirt.
-We're not affiliated in any way with Hacktoberfest or its sponsors, but we ❤️ open source, so we apreciate this initiative :).
+Hacktoberfest is an event that encourages developers to work on open-source projects.
+In a nutshell, work on open source and get a limited edition Hacktobefest T-shirt.
+We're not affiliated in any way with Hacktoberfest or its sponsors, but we ❤️ open source, so we appreciate this initiative :).

 **Articles**